Summary. Why yoga works to help fix your fascia “stiffness”.

 The point is that its the process of holding a pose, which is done a lot in restorative yoga, that works especially well for how to break up fascia.

-Weights: another way to break up fascia
+Weights: another way to break up fascia, or do fascia massage

 The use of weights in yoga is another area that is best understood in terms of fascia.